 Students are required to take core course units in ICT having a minimum cumulative credit value of 27.0.

 These course units are designed to provide student with essential knowledge in theory, practice and skills that are required in ICT industry.

 Students will be taught by academic staff with good track records.
 The medium of instructions is English.

-The course units include; lectures, assignments, individual/ group projects and laboratory practical.
+The course units include; lectures, assignments, individual/group projects and laboratory practical.
 They are assessed through continuous assessments, end of semester written examinations, practical examinations, presentations and reports.

-Prof. Prasad M. Jayaweera Head/ Department of Computer Science E mail: pja@sjp.ac.lk
+Dr. P. Ravindra De Silva Head/ Department of Computer Science Email: ravi@sjp.ac.lk